 Which brings us finally to the excavations slap bang in the middle of the square.

-The open plot reveals the remains of various buildings from Vienna’s past, including leftovers from a Roman settlement.
-The crossroads here connected a trade route and the road linking forts along the Danube.
+The open plot reveals the remains of various buildings from Vienna’s past, including leftovers from the Roman settlement of Vindobona.
+The crossroads here connected a trade route with a road linking forts along Rome’s Danube border with the German tribes.

-The archaeological project accompanied the renovation and redesign of the Michaelerplatz square itself in 1990/1991, with the open excavations left as a monument to Vienna’s long history.
+An archaeological project accompanied the renovation and redesign of the Michaelerplatz square itself in 1990/1991, with the open excavations left as a monument to Vienna’s history.

 Address: Michaelerplatz, 1010 Vienna